ministryofjustice/developer-playground/README.md

 6. Asset compilation will take around 2 minutes *
 7. When ready, visit: http://127.0.0.1:8000/

-Nb. *our node container is responsible for compiling project assets, the containers' entrypoint command is a long-running process started with `npx mix watch`.
-Watching our files from a dedicated server is useful in a way that detaches the dependency from our development workflow.
+Nb. *our node container is responsible for compiling project assets; the containers' [entrypoint](https://docs.docker.com/compose/compose-file/compose-file-v3/#entrypoint) command is a long-running process started with `npx mix watch`.
+Watching our files from a dedicated server is helpful in a way that detaches the dependency from our development workflow.

 ---
 > :sparkles: **Do you have questions?**<br>